 - 3 cups sugar

-- Clip and discard the bitter white base from petals
+- Clip and discard the bitter white base from rose petals and any green stems from begonaias

 - Rinse in cold water to remove debris and small bugs, drain

-- In a large bowl combine rose petals with 1/2 cup raw or organic sugar, using your hands, bruise petals, take care that all the petals are coated evenly, cover and refrigerate overnight
+- In a large bowl combine petals with ½ cup raw or organic sugar, using your hands, bruise the petals, take care that all the petals are coated evenly, cover and refrigerate for at least 2 hours or overnight

 - In a large saucepan over medium heat, add remaining sugar, water and lemon juice; stirring until dissolved

-- Stir in rose petals and cook at a low boil for 20 minutes or until candy thermometer reaches 110 degrees C. or 220 degrees F.
+- Stir in the petals and cook at a low boil for 20 minutes or until the candy thermometer reaches 110 degrees C. or 220 degrees F.

-- Strain liquid through a fine sieve, pressing all the liquid from the petals (do not strain rose flesh of making jam unless the petals are discolored)
+- Strain liquid through a fine sieve, pressing all the liquid from the petals.
+Discard spent petals

-- Measure rose liquid, you should have 4 cups.
+- Measure the liquid, you should have 4 cups.
 Add enough water to equal 4 cups if necessary

-- Return liquid to saucepan, bring back to a boil
+- Return 4 cups liquid to saucepan, and bring back to a boil

 - Cook until liquid reaches 110 degrees C. or 220 degrees F.